 But still: not the same.
 And since I don’t have a solid bagel place anywhere within a twenty-minute driving range, I just don’t really eat them very much anymore.
 This is obviously a shame.

 Then my friend Alisa told me that she makes her own bagels.
 I mean…who does that?
 That is an insane thing to do.
 (I actually consider any bread-making an insane thing to do, since – as you may recall – I am oh, so very bad at it.)
-So she said she’d show me how she does it, and now…well, ok, I’m not going to make these myself, because I am wayyyyy too lazy and impatient for a recipe that involves yeast and waiting.
+So she said she’d show me how she does it, using a recipe from Sophisticated Gourmet, and now…well, ok, I’m not going to make these myself, because I am wayyyyy too lazy and impatient for a recipe that involves yeast and waiting.
 But anytime someone wants to make them for me, I’ll be right there, cream cheese in hand.

 (OK fine, I kind of want to do this on Christmas morning.)

-HOMEMADE BAGELS (recipe adapted from Sophisticated Gourmet
+HOMEMADE BAGELS (recipe via Sophisticated Gourmet)

 What You Need:

 - 1 ½ tablespoons granulated sugar

 - 1 ¼ cups warm water (you may need ± ¼ cup more)